uw-pluverse/pluverse-latex-style-guide/README.md

 This applies to most of the proceeding formats.

-### Capitalize the caption for meaningful word.
+### Capitalize the caption for meaningful words.

-The first word in caption of Table/Figure should be capitalized, but not for preposition and conjunction word.
+The first word in caption of Table/Figure should be capitalized, but not for preposition and conjunction words.

 For example, it should be `The Effectiveness of ADF in Three Datasets`.